 More than 500 global participants took part, underscoring not just the importance of, but also the hunger for, an international, interdisciplinary conversation about the global health crisis that unites us all: COVID-19.

-In the first of the series — which is hosted on APRUPlus.org, the one-stop destination for coronavirus content for APRU members — Dr. Karen Grépin, and associate professor at the University of Hong Kong School of Public Health, presented research on how various countries have so far responded to COVID-19, including what public health and policy researchers can learn from the failures and successes of this moment.
+In the first of the series — which is hosted on APRUPlus.com, the one-stop destination for coronavirus content for APRU members — Dr. Karen Grépin, and associate professor at the University of Hong Kong School of Public Health, presented research on how various countries have so far responded to COVID-19, including what public health and policy researchers can learn from the failures and successes of this moment.

 “To be clear, I don’t have the answers,” Grépin began.
 She sought, instead, to present a broader research agenda that could be carried out by the students, faculty and fellow international researchers taking part in the presentation.